 Successfully bringing a surgical malpractice case requires a lot of work.
 There are many statutory requirements that an attorney must follow prior to filing a medical malpractice lawsuit.
 The lawyer must coordinate medical experts, pre-suit notice, witnesses, depositions, discovery, and a litany of other events to successfully prove a medical malpractice case.
 At Staples, Ellis + Associates, P.A., our experience allows us to conduct a surgical malpractice lawsuit in a manner that gets you the outcome you deserve.
 If you have suffered from surgical malpractice, please contact our office for a free consultation.

-The Surgical Malpractice Attorneys at Staples, Ellis & Associates serves clients in Pensacola County, Escambia County, Santa Rosa County, Okaloosa County, Walton County, and throughout Northwest Florida.
+The Surgical Malpractice Attorneys at Staples, Ellis & Associates serves clients in Pensacola County, Escambia County, Destin, Santa Rosa County, Okaloosa County, Walton County, and throughout Northwest Florida.